The Ebb & Flow BLOG

 How to support farmland in the Lowcountry

-Farmland is under threat in the Lowcountry, with South Carolina ranking in the top 10 of states with threatened farmland related to urban sprawl.
+Farmland is under threat in the Lowcountry, with South Carolina ranking in the top 10 of states with threatened agricultural land related to urban sprawl.
 Development pressure is increasing, and many farmers struggle to make a living.
 Concurrently, our economy relies heavily on protecting traditional Lowcountry landscapes for food production.

 Lowcountry Land Trust is committed to protecting farmland in the region.
 The Land Trust works with farmers and landowners to conserve farmland through various means, including easements, fee-simple acquisition, and agricultural leases.
 Our 2023-2025 Strategic Plan highlights how we will restore our own proper, Thornhill Farm, to fully active operations to serve as an ambassador site for agrarian conservation and a model of a land trust connecting community members to local agriculture and with each other.